 As the saying goes, the only way to eat an elephant is one bite at a time.
 To navigate district and state mandates, teachers can check in with peers to see how they are managing the directives.

 When possible, it can be helpful for teachers to learn to say no. The Burned-In Teacher course can help teachers connect with other educators who are feeling the same way.

-The course also offers resources to support teachers on their journey, additional lesson plans, and the opportunity to participate in live group coaching calls.
+The course also offers resources to support teachers on their journey, additional lesson plans, and the opportunity to participate in live online group coaching calls.

 6. Compassion fatigue